 Tucked away under the ‘Blue Mountains’ of the Shan Plateau along the eastern shores of Lake Inle, the Villa Inle Resort offers a private and romantic experience, with some wonderful cultural attractions in the nearby area.
-The 27 spacious villas of the resort are made to blend harmoniously with the natural environment, favouring a traditional design and local materials.
+The 27 spacious villas of the resort are made to blend in harmoniously with the natural environment, favouring a traditional design and local materials.
 High ceilings, sweeping silk curtains and expansive teak flooring give these villas a luxurious feel and make for a blissful couple’s hideaway; large bathtubs, private terraces with lake views and soft lighting complete the experience.
-The hotel also proudly participates in a conservation programme, planting trees in the nearby area, using recycled materials wherever possible, and growing their own organic plants for use in the kitchen.
+This resort also proudly participates in a conservation programme, planting trees in the nearby area, using recycled materials wherever possible and growing their own organic plants for use in the kitchen.

 - 45 chalets